ZachChristensen28/odam-community/docs/ace/index.md

             How can we simplify things so that everyone with the organization can have an ample understanding of cybersecurity but more specifically, an understanding of how priorities are established.
 I’m a big believer in the “show your work” phrase we learned in elementary school when practicing math.
 Organizations should be able to quickly and easily show what pieces of technology and process are relevant to their mission and what data was used to derive findings.

             To that end, I believe that organizations that take a methodical approach to identifying IT infrastructure (hardware and software) and processes relevant to the mission are more successful in keeping things secure, available, and free from issues.
 This first step - gathering a basic inventory - lays the foundation for building a resilient operation within your organization.

+            !!! success "This first step - gathering a basic inventory - lays the foundation for building a resilient operation within your organization."

     ??? tip "IT Governance Alignment"
         ### IT Governance Alignment